edgelesssys/contrast/README.md

 ### 🔒 Everything always encrypted

-* Runtime encryption: All Pods run inside AMD SEV-based Confidential VMs (CVMs).
-Support for Intel TDX will be added in the future.
+* Runtime encryption: All Pods run inside Confidential VMs (CVMs), protected by in-use memory encryption.
 * PKI and mTLS: All pod-to-pod traffic can be encrypted and authenticated with Contrast's workload certificates.
+* Secure state: Support for encrypted and integrity-protected state disks for pods.
+* Support for attestation-based unsealing of encrypted secret management solutions.

 ### 🔍 Everything verifiable

-* Workload attestation based on the identity of your container and the remote-attestation feature of [Confidential Containers](https://docs.edgeless.systems/contrast/basics/confidential-containers)
+* Workload attestation on Kubernetes pod level, includes container images
-* "Whole deployment" attestation based on Contrast's [Coordinator attestation service](https://docs.edgeless.systems/contrast/components#the-coordinator)
-* Runtime environment integrity verification based runtime policies
-* Kata micro-VMs and single workload isolation provide a minimal Trusted Computing Base (TCB)
+* Transitive attestation of multi-pod deployments
+* Verifiable security for third-party auditors

 ### 🏝️ Everything isolated

 * Runtime policies enforce strict isolation of your containers from the Kubernetes layer and the infrastructure.
 * Pod isolation: Pods are isolated from each other.
-* Namespace isolation: Contrast can be deployed independently in multiple namespaces.

 ### 🧩 Lightweight and easy to use